stefanvoegelisrf/deweb/javascript-input/index.md

 const firstDynamicElement = document.createElement("div");
 ```

 Now we have only created the element, but we need to add it to our main part of the HTML.
 We can do this with `appendChild`.
-Add the following line in our javascript.
+Add the following line in our javascript:
 ```javascript
 main.appendChild(firstDynamicElement);
 ```